Bronze: Composition

 There are many different bronze alloys, but typically modern bronze is about 88% copper and 12% tin.
 Alpha bronze consists of the alpha solid solution of tin in copper.
 Alpha bronze alloys of 4–5% tin are used to make coins, springs, turbines and blades.
 Historical "bronzes" are highly variable in composition, as most metalworkers probably used whatever scrap was on hand; the metal of the 12th-century English Gloucester Candlestick is bronze containing a mixture of copper, zinc, tin, lead, nickel, iron, antimony, arsenic and an unusually large amount of silver – between 22.5% in the base and 5.76% in the pan below the candle.
 The proportions of this mixture suggest that the candlestick was made from a hoard of old coins.
 The 13th-century Benin Bronzes are in fact brass, and the 12th-century Romanesque Baptismal font at St Bartholomew's Church, Liège is sometimes described as bronze and sometimes as brass.

 During the Bronze Age, two forms of bronze were commonly used: "classic bronze", about 10% tin, was used in casting; "mild bronze", about 6% tin, was hammered from ingots to make sheets.
 Bladed weapons were primarily cast from classic bronze while helmets and armor were hammered from mild bronze.
+Early black powder firearms such as cannon barrels were made from bronze.
+During the Austro-Hungarian North Pole expedition, the firearms onboard the Arctic exploration ship Admiral Tegetthoff were made completely of bronze as they were seen as an advantage over iron turning brittle at cold temperatures and deemed resistant to saltwater corrosion.

 Modern commercial bronze (90% copper and 10% zinc) and architectural bronze (57% copper, 3% lead, 40% zinc) are more properly regarded as brass alloys because they contain zinc as the main alloying ingredient.
 They are commonly used in architectural applications.
 Plastic bronze contains a significant quantity of lead, which makes for improved plasticity, and may have been used by the ancient Greeks in ship construction.
 Silicon bronze has a composition of Si: 2.80–3.80%, Mn: 0.50–1.30%, Fe: 0.80% max., Zn: 1.50% max., Pb: 0.05% max., Cu: balance.
 Other bronze alloys include aluminium bronze, phosphor bronze, manganese bronze, bell metal, arsenical bronze, speculum metal, bismuth bronze, and cymbal alloys.